mallocator/Elasticsearch-Exporter/README.md

 If your driver needs to store data that is not available in the standard ElasticSearch format, make use of the [_meta](http://www.elasticsearch.org/guide/en/elasticsearch/reference/current/mapping-meta.html) field.

+For more detailed help check out the [developers guide](DEVELOPERS.md)

 ## Tests

 To run the tests you must install the development dependencies along with the production dependencies